Currency

 Description

-Shiitake - Japanese Mushroom
+Shiitake - Japanese Wood-Ear Mushroom

-DIGESTION AND PROTECTION
+DIGESTION & PROTECTION

-Double Extraction | Full Spectrum of Active Compounds | Organic Cultivation
+Double extraction | Full spectrum of active compounds | Organic cultivation

-- Concentration: 15,000 mg per 30 ml
+- Concentration: 15,000 mg in 30 ml

 PRACTICAL USES